azanovivan02/JavaAsASecondLanguage/homework04/README.md

 #### Mapper

 Mapper operator accepts a single record and outputs one or more new records.
+All mappers must implement [Mapper](src/main/java/io/github/javaasasecondlanguage/homework01/ops/Mapper.java) interface.

 ![Mapper](pics/mapper.png)

 #### Reducer

 Reducer operator accepts a sorted sequence of records, groups them by certain keys and outputs one or more new records for each group.
+All reducers must implement [Reducer](src/main/java/io/github/javaasasecondlanguage/homework01/ops/Reducer.java) interface.

 ![Reducer](pics/reducer.png)